atk4/core/docs/appscope.rst

-    Unfortunately if those keys become too long it may be a problem, so ContainerTrait contains a mechanism for auto-shortening the name based around max_name_length.
-The mechanism does only work if AppScopeTrait is used, $app property is set and has a max_name_length defined.
+    Unfortunately if those keys become too long it may be a problem, so ContainerTrait contains a mechanism for auto-shortening the name based around maxNameLength.
+The mechanism does only work if AppScopeTrait is used, $app property is set and has a maxNameLength defined.
     Minimum value is 40.

-.. php:attr:: unique_hashes
+.. php:attr:: uniqueNameHashes

     As more names are shortened, the substituted part is being placed into this hash and the value contains the new key.
 This helps to avoid creating